 Paige Emerson shares her inspiring story of getting out to enjoy all that Maine’s outdoors has to offer.
 She started an Instagram account (@chubbyhikerreviews) to share great hikes and trails with her followers.
 Read more in this WABI-TV story.

 And to end this week’s News & Noteworthy on a high note, the first community solar project in Gardiner went online this week.
 Congrats to Gardiner!

 April 22, 2021

 Mainers paraded through Old Town this week to protest the loophole in Maine law that allows toxic out-of-state waste to be dumped at State-owned landfills like the one at Juniper Ridge.
-If you want legislators to close this loophole, sign our petition.

 The City of Portland received $125,000 this week in support of city parks.
 Read more in this Portland Press Herald news story.

 NRCM CEO Lisa Pohlmann is quoted in this Portland Press Herald article about Hannaford’s announcement this week that it will no longer send any of its food waste to landfills.

 Todd Martin, NRCM’s grassroots outreach coordinator, is quoted in this Sun Journal piece about how to make every day Earth Day.